Join the hashtag party: A helpful guide for brands + people

 Here’s an overview of how and when you and your brand should use hashtags.

 A hashtag is a word or phrase preceded by the pound (#) symbol.
 They’re like searchable keywords and a way to group posts.
 Clicking a hashtag leads you to a page with other posts using the hashtag.
 By using hashtags, you can join a conversation (a party!) or spark a conversation on social media.

 Not everything can be a hashtag—they’re not random words or sentences. #ThisIsNotHowYouUseHashtags Using hashtags incorrectly won’t get you into the party.

 What’s a branded hashtag?

-A branded hashtag is unique to your brand.
-It can be your business name, slogan, branded term, etc. A branded hashtag is an extension of your brand identity.
+A branded hashtag is unique to you or your brand.
+It can be your business name, blog, slogan, branded term, etc. A branded hashtag is an extension of your personal or business brand identity.
 You might have a pool of evergreen branded hashtags or create one for a campaign.
 They’re your very own party starter.